RedDeadDepresso/BAAuto/README.md

 - [hgjhgj](https://github.com/hgjazhgj): Supplied the BAAuto OCR library and was the first to star the repository, which greatly motivated me.
 - [LmeSzinc](https://github.com/LmeSzinc) and [MistEO](https://github.com/MistEO): Creators of Alas and MAA, respectively, who inspired me to develop BAAuto.
 - [TomSchimansky](https://github.com/TomSchimansky): Created customtkinter, making it possible for an inexperienced programmer like me to create a modern GUI.

-Please feel free to use and modify BAAuto as you see fit.
-Your feedback and contributions are always welcome.